Count on Yoga. Looking for a reason to start practicing (or restart your practice)? Here are a few ways yoga can improve your health and well-being.

 - Bone Zone.
 It’s well documented that weight-bearing exercise strengthens bones and helps ward off osteoporosis.
 Many postures in yoga require that you lift your own weight.
-And some, like Downward- and Upward-Facing Dog, help strengthen the arm bones, which are particularly vulnerable to osteoporosis factures.
-In an unpublished study conducted at California State University, Los Angeles, yoga practice increased bone density in the vertrebrae.
-Yoga’s ability to lower levels of the stres hormone cortisol may help keep calcium in the bones.
+And some, like Downward- and Upward-Facing Dog, help strengthen the arm bones, which are particularly vulnerable to osteoporosis fractures.
+In an unpublished study conducted at California State University, Los Angeles, yoga practice increased bone density in the vertebrae.
+Yoga’s ability to lower levels of the stress hormone cortisol may help keep calcium in the bones.

 - Worry Thwarts.
 Yoga lowers cortisol levels.